sobolevn/awesome-cryptography/README.md

 ### PHP

-- [halite](https://paragonie.com/project/halite) - a simple library for encryption using [libsodium](https://github.com/jedisct1/libsodium).
+- [halite](https://paragonie.com/project/halite) - a simple library for encryption using `libsodium`.
 - [PHP Encryption](https://github.com/defuse/php-encryption) - This is a library for encrypting data with a key or password in PHP.
 - [TCrypto](https://github.com/timoh6/TCrypto) - TCrypto is a simple and flexible PHP 5.3+ in-memory key-value storage library.